Cathal McCarthy (footballer): UCD

-McCarthy is from Caragh, County Kildare.
-He came through the academy ranks at UCD, and broke into the first team in the 2024 season.
-On 24 May 2024, he made his senior debut away at Athlone Town, appearing as a second-half substitute in a 2–2 draw.
+On 24 May 2024, he made his senior debut for UCD away to Athlone Town, appearing as a second-half substitute in a 2–2 draw.

 Ahead of the 2025 winter transfer window, Derby County, Everton, Fulham, Millwall, and Norwich City had all expressed interest in recruiting McCarthy.
 However, he ultimately signed for EFL Championship club Hull City on 1 February 2025, arriving on a two-and-a-half year deal.
-As part of his contract, McCarthy was loaned straight back to UCD until 30 June to finish his leaving certificate.
-On 1 July, he returned to Hull and began playing for their U21s.
+As part of his contract, McCarthy was loaned straight back to UCD until 30 June to finish his leaving certificate, achieving 542 points.
+On 1 July 2025, he returned to Hull and began playing for their U21s.